BoboTiG/ebook-reader-dict/README.md

 ### Requirements

+#### Kobo

 Kobo firmware >= 4.24.
 For older firmwares, you can find outdated dictionaries [here](https://github.com/BoboTiG/ebook-reader-dict/actions/runs/350446645).

 ## Updating Dictionaries

 All dictionaries are automatically re-generated **every day** at midnight.
 The process uses the latest Wiktionary dump available at that time.
-The `dicthml-LOCALE.zip` files are updated in place so that the download link never changes.
+Files are updated in place so that download links never changes.

 - You should open an [issue](https://github.com/BoboTiG/ebook-reader-dict/issues) if:
    - you do not find a word;